Welcome | spec | C-PLOT | Support | Users | Contact

 array_fit(pars, a [, b, ...])

 Performs a linear fit of the data in the array a.
 The fitted parameters are returned in the array pars.
-The function returns the chi- squared value of the fit, if the fit was successful.
+The function returns the chi-squared value of the fit, if the fit was successful.
 A -1 is returned if the covariance matrix is singular.
 The fit algorithm is along the same lines as the lfit() routine in Numerical Recipes (W.H.
 Press, et al., Cambridge University Press, 1986, page 512).

 array_plot(a [, b, ...])

 Plots the data in the array a.
 Depending on whether a is a row-wise or column-wise array, the first column or first row elements are used for x.
 Subsequent elements (up to a maximum of 64) are plotted along the y axis.
 If preceded by a call of plot_cntl("addpoint") and the ranges have not changed, only the last point in the array is drawn.
 If preceded by a call of plot_cntl("addline") the current plot will not be erased, and the plot ranges will not be changed.
-The plotting area is not automatically erased by a call of data_plot()-use plot_cntl("erase") for that.
+The plotting area is not automatically erased by a call of array_plot() - use plot_cntl("erase") for that.
 The axis ranges are set using the plot_range() function.
 See plot_cntl() for other options that affect drawing the plot.

-Reads data from the ASCII file file_name, and stuffs the data into the array a.
+Reads data from the ASCII text file file_name, and stuffs the data into the array a.
 For a row-wise array, the values on each line of the file are assigned into successive columns for each row of the array.
 If there are more items on a line in the file than columns in the array, or if there are more points in the file than rows in the array, the extra values are ignored.
 For a column-wise array, each row of the data file is assigned to successive columns of the array.
-Lines beginning with the # character are ignored.
-Returns -1 if the file can't be opened, otherwise returns the number of points read.
-At present, the maximum input line length is 2,048 characters.

 fmt_read(file, format, array [, header [, flags]])